Interface

 Annotation

-• Text – Can contain any character.
+• Text – Accepts any characters.

 CreateCategory